10 best investing apps for beginners

 Editorial Note: Intuit Credit Karma receives compensation from third-party advertisers, but that doesn’t affect our editors’ opinions.
 Our third-party advertisers don’t review, approve or endorse our editorial content.
 Information about financial products not offered on Credit Karma is collected independently.
 Our content is accurate to the best of our knowledge when posted.

 When taking control of your finances, investing is one way to diversify your income and grow your wealth.
-Modern-day technology is making investing for beginners more accessible.
+Technology is making investing for beginners more accessible.
 Beginner investing apps are a common resource to learn how to manage your portfolio and build a secure financial future.

 best-investing-apps-for-beginners-post-image-1Image: best-investing-apps-for-beginners-post-image-1